pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Display the information about the connection used to connect to the WBEM server.

-      This is equivalent to the 'connection show' subcommand.
+      This is equivalent to the 'connection show' command.

     Options:
       -h, --help  Show this message and exit.